New York City Reportedly Considering Plan To Bury Bodies In City Parks As Coronavirus Deaths Surge

 New York City is bracing for a surge in coronavirus cases and deaths, with local officials expecting so many that one lawmaker said they may need to bury bodies in the city’s parks just to make space.

 City councilman Mark Levine said in a series of tweets on Monday that medical facilities currently used to store bodies in Manhattan and Brooklyn will soon be full as the death toll continues to rise.
-That would mean the city would need to take part in what he called “temporary interment” — burying bodies on a short-term basis to make room, and later exhuming the bodies for a proper burial.
+That would mean the city would need to take part in what he called “temporary interment” — burying bodies on a short-term basis to make room and later exhuming the bodies for a proper burial.

 “This likely will be done by using a NYC park for burials (yes you read that right),” he wrote.

 “Trenches will be dug for 10 caskets in a line.
 It will be done in a dignified, orderly–and temporary–manner.
 But it will be tough for NYers to take.”

-As the New York Post noted, Levine later clarified that there are not yet concrete plans to use parks for temporary burials, and that it is only a contingency plan if the death rate doesn’t drop enough.
+As the New York Post noted, Levine later clarified that there are no concrete plans yet to use parks for temporary burials and that it is only a contingency plan if the death rate doesn’t drop enough.
 It was not clear when that might need to happen should it reach that point.

 New York Mayor Bill de Blasio was asked about the contingency plan later in the day, and confirmed that the city was looking into the possibility of temporary burials, but would not say where or how they would happen.